Titans Grip

 • Occasional live seminars and Q&A sessions.

-Best for: The self-directed learner who prefers studying detailed, conceptual systems from famous coaches and doesn’t mind the lack of personalized feedback.
+Best for: Self-directed learners who prefer studying detailed systems from famous coaches and don't mind the lack of personalized feedback.

-Limitations: It’s purely passive consumption.
-There’s no AI video analysis, no interactive coaching, and no way to know if you’re executing the techniques correctly.
-You’re buying information, not a coach.
+Limitations: Purely passive consumption.
+No AI video analysis, no interactive coaching, no way to know if you're executing correctly.
+You're buying information, not a coach.

-What it does: Primarily a streaming service for live events like ADCC, EBI, and major IBJJF tournaments, with a secondary library of documentaries, interviews, and some instructional content.
-It’s the ESPN of competitive grappling.
+What it does: Primarily a streaming service for live events like ADCC, EBI, and major IBJJF tournaments.
+Includes a secondary library of documentaries, interviews, and some instructionals.
+It's the ESPN of competitive grappling.

 Key features: